SubGame-Network/subgame-network/pallets/demogame/README.md

 # pallet-demogame

 ## description
+We will provide this game A pallet to users for lease.
+This is a sample pallet.
+There will be more pallets that can be leased in the future.
 This module is a special pallet, and you need to use `stake-nft` to obtain access rights (this is a simulated pallet)

 #### demo()